-The Episcopal Church Medical Trust (the "Medical Trust") maintains a series of benefit Plans (each a "Plan" and collectively, the "Plans") for the eligible Employees (and their Eligible Dependents) of The Episcopal Church.
+The Episcopal Church Medical Trust (the "Medical Trust") maintains a series of benefit Plans (each a "Plan" and collectively, the "Plans") for the Eligible Individuals (and their Eligible Dependents) of The Episcopal Church.
 Since 1978, the Plans sponsored by the Medical Trust have served the dioceses, parishes, schools, missionary districts, seminaries, and other institutions subject to the authority of The Episcopal Church.
 The Medical Trust serves thousands of active Employees, retirees, and their Eligible Dependents.
-The Plans are intended to qualify as "church plans" within the meaning of section 414(e) of the Internal Revenue Code (the "Code"), and are exempt from the requirements of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+The Plans are intended to qualify as "church plans" within the meaning of Section 414(e) of the Internal Revenue Code (the "Code") and are exempt from the requirements of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").

-The Medical Trust funds certain of its benefit Plans through a trust fund known as the Episcopal Church Clergy and Employees' Benefit Trust (the "ECCEBT").
-The ECCEBT is intended to qualify as a Voluntary Employees' Beneficiary Association (a "VEBA") under section 501(c)(9) of the Code.
-The purpose of the ECCEBT is to provide Benefits to eligible Employees, former Employees, and their Dependents in the event of illness or expenses for various types of medical care and treatment.
+The Medical Trust funds certain of its benefit Plans through a trust fund known as The Episcopal Church Clergy and Employees' Benefit Trust (the "ECCEBT").
+The ECCEBT is intended to qualify as a Voluntary Employees' Beneficiary Association (a "VEBA") under Section 501(c)(9) of the Code.
+The purpose of the ECCEBT is to provide benefits to eligible employees, former employees, and their dependents in the event of illness or expenses for various types of medical care and treatment.